Nowadays, home cooks are becoming increasingly educated about the origins of their meat.

 - Tenderloin: Tenderloin is a long, narrow cut of meat that is noted for being the most tender.
 This subprimal cut provides the famed filet mignon, as well as tenderloin roast, tips, tails, and butt.

 - Strip loin: A boneless cut of meat with a wonderful flavor and considerable marbling.
 You can cook it whole as a roast or cut it up into strip filets, mini roasts, roasts, and steals.

 - Short loin: Another popular subprimal cut for steak aficionados is the short loin.
-It makes porterhouse and T-bone steaks, as well as the loin steak tail.
+It makes porterhouse, T-bone steaks, and the loin steak tail.
 These cuts have a strong flavor.